lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 When a particular Composite Signature OID is supported in CMS, an implementation SHOULD support the corresponding Secure Hash algorithm identifier in {{tab-cms-shas}} that was used as the pre-hash.

-The following table lists the MANDATORY Hash algorithms to preserve security and performance characteristics of each composite algorithm.
+The following table lists the RECOMMENDED Hash algorithms to preserve security and performance characteristics of each composite algorithm.

 A compliant implementation MUST support the following algorithms for the SignerInfo `digestAlgorithm` field when the corresponding Composite ML-DSA algorithm is listed in the SignerInfo `signatureAlgorithm` field.
+Implementations MAY support other algorithms for the SignerInfo `digestAlgorithm` so long as they preserve the security and performance characterstics of the recommended Hash algorithms listed in the table below.

 | Composite Signature AlgorithmID | digestAlgorithm |
 | ----------- | ----------- |